isaackogan/TikTokLive/README.md

 ### How to Purchase

-First, read more about it on the [TikTokPrinter](https://github.com/isaackogan/TikTokPrinter) public GitHub repository page.
+First, read more about it on the [TikTokPrinter](https://github.com/isaackogan/TikTokPrinter) public GitHub page.

 To buy this library, create a ticket in the `#tickets` channel in https://discord.gg/H8m3c6jSF4.